Updated: 29 Oct 2020

 People often ask about my job as a Landscape Photographer.
 Having explained what I do, they often follow up with – “Oh how glamorous.
 You get to travel to some beautiful locations with your work.
 I am so jealous”.

 Yes, I do get to travel and yes I do visit some beautiful scenic locations.
 But that is only part of my work.

 Ask any Landscape Photographer to describe their job description and you will get virtually the same answer from all without exception.

 Most people will only ever see your Landscape images in hard copy magazines or via online websites and social media platforms such as Twitter and Facebook.
 But this is just the final result which has been an accumulation of many different preparatory aspects of your unseen work.

 Behind the scenes, it will take many hours of preparation and research to find the best locations.
 These are not necessarily the most well-known locations.

-A lot of the best images are taken far away from the photography hungry public in desolate locations not readily accessible to the general public.
+A lot of the best images are taken far away from the photography hungry public in isolated locations not readily accessible to the general public.
 In the UK there are many locations that have become synonymous with landscape photography images particularly since the rise of mobile phones and social media.

 These types of locations are not necessarily seen as a “challenge” anymore by the Landscape Photographer.
 They have been “clicked” literally thousands of times previously.